 In my very first blog post, I stated that maybe one day I might be able to tie all my musings and travelogues together into a single publication.
-A printed on paper book?
+A printed on real paper kind of book?
 Eh… I doubt it.
 But maybe one of those Kindle publications that sells for something between free and three dollars, ninety-nine cents.
 I’ve read quite a few of those now, each time thinking, “Hey, I could do that!”

 In the meantime, a friend said, “You’re headed out for nakation in Greece.
 What will your next blog post be?”